Today's Articles

 *Shubael Conant was born on this date in 1783.
 He was a white-American merchant, silversmith, businessman, and abolitionist

 Conant founded and served as the first president of the Detroit Anti-Slavery Society.
 The Society not only demanded the abolition of slavery but also focused attention on “the elevation of our colored brethren to their proper rank as men.”
 He was a Christian and a member of the Fort Street Presbyterian Church.
 He had a political interest in ending slavery throughout his life.
-In his later years, he participated in meetings that lead to the formation of the Republican Party in Jackson, Michigan.
-Shubael Conant died on July 17, 1867, he never married.
-He left his estate (valued at $234,603.42 in 1867) to his nephews and his nieces.
+In his later years, he participated in meetings that led to the formation of the Republican Party in Jackson, Michigan.
+Shubael Conant died on July 17, 1867; he never married.
+He left his estate (valued at $234,603.42 in 1867) to his nephews and nieces.

 New Poem Each Day